 Pipelines are still the safest and most reliable way to transport large quantities of energy products.
 However, to bridge the energy transportation infrastructure gap, Enbridge recognizes the value of employing a multimodal transportation strategy to bridge its longer-term market access initiatives.

-The Eddystone Rail Project provides Pennsylvania-and-region refineries access to growing supplies of crude oil from U.S. producers.
-The Eddystone Rail Facility, based in Eddystone, Pa., is designed to receive crude from the Bakken and deliver it to refineries in the northeastern U.S., primarily along the Delaware River.
+The Eddystone Rail Facility provides eastern United States refineries access to growing supplies of crude oil from various U.S. producers.
+The Eddystone Rail Facility, which is in close proximity to Philadelphia, is designed to offload crude from rail to barge for delivery to refineries in the eastern U.S., primarily along the Delaware River.
 Allowing ready access to this growing supply of quality crude oil promotes energy independence, and provides needed flexibility of crude oil deliveries for shippers and, ultimately, North American consumers.

 Livingston Rail Terminal

 An affiliate of Enbridge is exploring the potential to establish a rail unloading facility at Enbridge’s Flanagan Terminal near Pontiac, Illinois.
-The proposed rail terminal, which is still in development, would be designed to handle two unit trains per day, or approximately 140,000 barrels per day (bpd).
-Subject to securing commercial support, it is anticipated that the terminal could be in service as early as the first quarter of 2016.
+The proposed rail terminal, which is still in development, would be designed to handle two unit trains per day, or approximately 160,000 barrels per day (bpd).
+Subject to securing commercial support, it is anticipated that the terminal could be in service as early as the second quarter of 2016.